By Kym Campbell, BSc. | Updated April 19th, 2023

 You can find approximately 25 grams of carbs in:

-Lowering your carb intake isn’t the only way to influence how carbs affect blood glucose and insulin levels.
+Lowering your carb intake isn’t the only way to influence how carbs affect blood sugar and insulin levels.
 Eating foods that have a relatively low glycemic index (GI) also makes a big difference.

 These are almost always whole foods that haven’t been heavily processed.
 They should be high in fiber because that lowers the GI.
 And, they should be gluten-free.
 See my gluten and PCOS article to learn why gluten is bad for PCOS.

-Non-starchy vegetables are the best source of carbs for PCOS.
-That’s because they’re low in carbs and often high(ish) in fiber.
+Non-starchy vegetables are the best carbs for PCOS.
+That’s because they have a low carb content and a high(ish) fiber content.
 They’re also a rich source of all the micronutrients that support good health.

 Some of the highest-fiber, low-carb vegetables include:

-With these kinds of vegetables, you can eat as much as you like with minimal impact on blood glucose levels.
+With these kinds of vegetables, you can eat as much as you like with minimal impact on your blood sugar levels.

 During my free 30-Day PCOS Diet Challenge, I encourage participants to eat these foods liberally.
 I also use them in a lot of the recipes in my free 3-Day Meal Plan.

-Starchy vegetables, legumes, and gluten-free grains are also excellent foods for PCOS.
+Starchy vegetables, legumes, and gluten-free grains are also excellent PCOS carbs.
 This includes sweet potatoes, beans, lentils, black rice, and quinoa.
 These are much higher in carbohydrate content though.
 In this instance, following the serving size guidelines described above is appropriate.

-The whole reason carbs are important for PCOS is because of their impact on blood glucose levels.
-The reason you want to choose the right ones and eat the right amount is to improve insulin sensitivity over time.
+The whole reason carbs are important for PCOS is because of their impact on blood sugar levels.
+The reason you want to be smart about your carbohydrate intake is to improve insulin sensitivity over time.
 This is key for beating PCOS.

 But there are many other ways to achieve these goals.
 Here are five practical tips for optimizing insulin sensitivity.